alyakin314/alyakin314.github.io/index.md

 <br/>
 <br/>

-I am an incoming MD-PhD student at the Washington University School of Medicine in St. Louis.
-My primary research interests are development of diagnostic clinical decision support tools and other intersections of machine learning and medicine.
+I am an MD-PhD student at the Washington University School of Medicine in St. Louis.
+My primary research interests are development of diagnostic clinical decision support tools and other intersections of statistics and medicine.
+I especially appreciate causal inference machine learning methods and tools.

 I graduated from Johns Hopkins University with a BS in Computer Science in May 2019 and an MSE in Applied Mathematics & Statistics in December 2019.